arangodb/docs-hugo/site/content/3.12/http/queries/aql-queries.md

                         `nextBatchId` attribute, indicating the ID of the batch after the current.
                         You can remember and use this batch ID should retrieving the next batch fail.

-                        You can only request the latest batch again.
+                        You can only request the latest batch again (or the next batch).
                         Earlier batches are not kept on the server-side.
+                        Requesting a batch again does not advance the cursor.

+                        You can also call this endpoint with the next batch identifier, i.e. the value returned in the `nextBatchId` attribute of a previous request.
+This advances the cursor and returns the results of the next batch.
+This is only supported if there are more results in the cursor (i.e. `hasMore` is `true` in the latest batch).

+                        From v3.11.1 onward, you may use the `POST /_api/cursor/<cursor-id>/<batch-id>` endpoint even if the `allowRetry` attribute is `false` to fetch the next batch, but you cannot request a batch again unless you set it to `true`.

+                        To allow refetching of the very last batch of the query, the server cannot automatically delete the cursor.
+After the first attempt of fetching the last batch, the server would normally delete the cursor to free up resources.
+As you might need to reattempt the fetch, it needs to keep the final batch when the `allowRetry` option is enabled.
+Once you successfully received the last batch, you should call the `DELETE /_api/cursor/<cursor-id>` endpoint so that the server doesn't unnecessarily keep the batch until the cursor times out (`ttl` query option).
                       type: boolean
                     stream:
                       description: |
                         Can be enabled to execute the query lazily.
-If set to *true*, then the query is executed as long as necessary to produce up to `batchSize` results.
+If set to `true`, then the query is executed as long as necessary to produce up to `batchSize` results.
 These results are returned immediately and the query is suspended until the client asks for the next batch (if there are more results).
 Depending on the query